Contact Us Today (424) 372-3112

 Seeking Bail Reduction on Felony Cases

 A primary concern for many defendants who have been charged with a California felony crime is how to get their bail amount reduced.
-It's clear that fighting their felony criminal charges while not in custody is much easier that fighting the case from inside a jail cell.
+It's clear that fighting their felony criminal charges while not in custody is much easier than fighting the case from inside a jail cell.

 However, in all types of felony cases, the court will also consider any risks the defendant will fail to appear in court at a later date.